wloving77/dmtl4-MCS/src/predLogic.md

 ### From Model-Theoretic (Semantic), to Proof-Theoretic, Validity

-The most notable change from propositional to predicate logic is that in the former, one can assess the validity of any given proposition by evaluating it over each of a finite number of interpretations.
+One of the most notable changes from propositional to predicate logic is that in the former, one can assess the validity of a proposition by evaluating it over each of a finite number of interpretations.
 As soon as one can interpret a variable in predicate logic as having a natural number as its meaning, one is into the realm of domains of infinite size.